Charge qubits in the USC regime for quantum state transfer: Coupling ratio of the light-matter interaction

-where $x=\sqrt{\tilde{Z}_r/(2R_Q)}$ is a dimensionless parameter, and the capacitance ratio is
+where $x=\sqrt{\tilde{Z}_r/(2R_Q)}$ is a dimensionless parameter, and the capacitance ratio is $\gamma=C_g C_{p}/(C_{g}(C_{c}+C_{p}) + C_{J}(C_{c}+C_{p}+C_{g}))$.

-Observe that by considering $C_g, C_p\gg C_c, C_J$, the ratio $\mathcal{R}_{\text{res}}\approx x$, in other words, it increases with the rise of the resonator impedance~\cite{ManucharyanJPA2017}.
-Thus, there is no fundamental restraint preventing us from reaching the USC/DSC regime when the anharmonic subsystem works as a CPB.
-Conversely, we can recover the upper bound~\cite{FornDiaz2019,BosmanPRB2017,Jaako2016} taking the harmonic (transmon) limit of the Josephson variable, i.e. replacing the pure Josephson term with a linear inductor ($L_J$) in Fig.~\ref{fig01}(a), leading to
+Observe that by considering $C_g, C_p\gg C_c, C_J$, the ratio $\mathcal{R}_{\text{res}}\approx x$, i.e., it increases proportional to the square root of the resonator impedance~\cite{ManucharyanJPA2017}.
+In other words, there is no fundamental restraint preventing us from reaching the USC/DSC regime when the anharmonic subsystem works as a CPB.
+Conversely, it is possible to recover an upper bound~\cite{FornDiaz2019,BosmanPRB2017,Jaako2016} for such ratio in the harmonic (transmon) limit of the nonlinear subsystem (Josephson variable), i.e., replacing the pure Josephson term with a linear inductor ($L_J$) in Fig.~\ref{model}(a), leading to

 Here, $g_o$ is the effective coupling strength between the harmonic systems, and $\omega_q=1/\sqrt{\tilde{C}_J L_J}$ is the frequency of the transmon-oscillator, see Appendix~\ref{appendix_two_oscillator_model} for more details.